 This information sheet is intended to address such considerations.
 Precast concrete cattle guards currently in use by NDOT are illustrated as a reference.
 Responders should familiarize themselves with the specific types of cattle guards in use in your areas as some of the construction details may differ.

 We have not been able to identify any published best practices with respect to responses to these cattle guards.
-As a result this feature is intended solely for awareness purposes.
+As a result this Information Sheet is intended solely for awareness purposes.

 Precast concrete cattle guards typically come in prefabricated modules or sections that can be arranged to create guards of various lengths.
 The style commonly used by NDOT has modules that are approximately seven feet by six feet, with the longer aspect being the travel distance across the cattle guard.